Rossman360/journal/readme.md

 By 11:30 though, I finally heard the shower running.
 I made some coffee, played Wordle (Snare in six,) scrolled on the dating apps, looked at  social media and listened to Shabang, or, watched all the videos, technically.

+. . .

+I mainly relaxed, made some ramen until Kevin reconfirmed that he would be able to give me a ride to Scott McMicken rehearsal, at which point I walked up to the Pump and had a half porter.
+We had the best, most surreal hang at Scott's house.
+I already feel like we are friends.
+The music was great and we definitely bonded over grapes and purple drinks.
+I was expecting to run through material from Shabang, but he ended up showing us some rough ideas he was working on, and we had a very natural way of working together under his thoughtful leadership.
+Kevin drove me home and I went straight to bed.

+	-IX.XXI-

+Woke, drank coffee, did all the things and contacted Gary around noon, who was more than happy to pick me up and in the neighborhood.
+We had lunch at Botiwalla and then headed to his house and loaded up his trailer.
+We took a load to his new place, unloaded it, got some essentials from Ingles and then packed a bit more with Ryan and Melissa around.
+We ate pizza and took another load to his new place, after which I went home and straight to bed again.

+	-IX.XXII-

+I was very tired from moving.
+I had coffee etc. and decided to tinker around with my Palmetto build.
+I was going to change out the bottom row when I realized how truly warped the PCB was.
+I decided I would make use of the switchplate Travis had sent me, so I desoldered the whole board and made use of some three-pin Box Browns Erica had in the basement.
+I still need to order an o-ring and maybe figure out some gaskets, but, after modifying the keymap a bit and changing to SA Filco Navy, I am having quite a nice time typing on this keyboard.